 This advice is being kept under constant review.
 Travel disruption is still possible and national control measures may be brought in with little notice, so check our travel guidance.

 Laws vary from state to state.
 When you are physically present in a state, even temporarily, you are subject to that state’s laws.
 You must carry a passport showing that you have leave to enter or remain with you at all times.

 The US is an extremely diverse society and attitudes towards lesbian, gay, bisexual, and transgender (LGBT) people differ hugely across the country.
-Transgender travellers may be affected by legislation passed recently in the state of North Carolina.
-Before travelling please read our general travel advice for the LGBT community.
-You can find more detail on LGBT issues in the US on the website of the Human Rights Campaign.
+Read our information and advice page for the LGBT community before you travel.
+You can find more detail on LGBT issues in the USA on the Human Rights Campaign website.

-Details of the assistance offered by the British Embassy and Consulates to British nationals if arrested or detained in the USA is available on GOV.UK.
+The FCO has published information about the assistance offered by the British Embassy and Consulates to British nationals if arrested or detained in the USA.